 The deodorants in glass jars all contain baking soda, and the company's plastic stick deodorants are available with or without baking soda.
 Plus, Schmidt's is fairly-priced and available in thousands of stores across the country, including Target.
 Not to mention, the deos come in a variety of refreshing and bright scents that will make you smell A+.

-Primal Pit Paste offers a range of deodorants in recyclable glass jars with BPA-free plastic lids.
+Pretty Frank, formerly known as Primal Pit Paste, offers a range of deodorants in recyclable glass jars with BPA-free plastic lids.
 The company's website boasts that all of its deodorants are vegan, biodegradable, free of harsh chemicals, and cruelty-free.
-Primal Pit Paste provides delightfully descriptive prose about each scent so customers know what they're getting into, and it also offers both zinc-based and baking soda-based versions of each scent.
-Find Primal Pit Paste in natural food stores or on the company's website.
+Pretty Frank provides delightfully descriptive prose about each scent so customers know what they're getting into, and it also offers both zinc-based and baking soda-based versions of each scent.
+Find Pretty Frank's Primal Pit Paste in natural food stores or on the company's website.

 4. Natural Vegan Club